Tenant Law in Illinois

 Tenant's Rights in Mchenry County, IL

 Under federal and Illinois law, tenants are also entitled to protection against discrimination in housing based on race, color, religion, marital status, or gender.
-Such discrimination can lead to severe civil penalties against the landlord.
+Such discrimination can lead to grave civil penalties against the landlord.
 Landlords also cannot discriminate against tenants based on physical disability, and have to make reasonable accommodations for physically disabled tenants.
-For example, they have to allow disabled tenants to make minor physical alterations to the unit (at the tenant's expense) to make it more accessible.
+For instance, they have to allow disabled tenants to make minor physical alterations to the unit (at the tenant's expense) to make it more accessible.
 Now, they don't need to allow the tenants to have the building remodeled.
 We're just talking about things like installing handrails in the bathroom, and similar things.
 The landlord can, however, require tenants to restore the apartment to its original condition, at the tenant's expense, once the tenant leaves.

-Finally, tenants are legally protected from arbitrary eviction.
+Lastly, tenants are legally protected from arbitrary eviction.
 Landlords generally must have a very good reason to evict a tenant before the lease agreement reaches the end of its term (at this point, they are of course allowed to decline to renew the lease).
 Of course, if the tenant breaches the lease agreement (such as by failing to pay rent, damaging the property, or violating other reasonable rules the landlord has put in the lease), the landlord, like a party to any other contract, is free to terminate the agreement and evict the breaching tenant.

 Can a Mchenry County, Illinois Landlord/Tenant Lawyer Help?

-Landlords and tenants usually prefer to avoid getting into fights with one another, for obvious reasons.
+Landlords and tenants usually prefer to avoid getting into fights with one another, for discernible reasons.
 A harmonious relationship is profitable for everyone involved.
 To that end, the advice of a good Mchenry County, Illinois landlord/tenant attorney can help defuse arguments before they become too serious.